tdnaugle/tnu-coreutils/README.md

 ### TNU Coreutils

-This repo is my place to tinker with the GNU coreutils by attempting to write some of the functionality from scratch, and then use on my personal machine.
-My goal is to better understand both C and the coreutils.
+This repo is my place to tinker with the GNU coreutils by writing some minimal functionality from scratch, and then using the commands on my personal machine, e.g. using `tnu-ls` instead of `ls`.
+My goal with this repo is to get a better understanding of both C and the GNU coreutils.